Print View

 https://aeva.asn.au/ACT/

-We would welcome your membership to AEVA.
-Once you are a member you'll get regular email newsletters and access to other member benefits like free webinars.
+We would welcome your membership of AEVA.
+Under 25s can join for free!
+Once you are a member you'll get regular email newsletters and access to other member benefits like discounted EV car hire, our 1300 member help line, the AEVA RFID card, free webinars and the benefits of our advocacy.
 Make sure you nominate the ACT as your home branch.
-As an AEVA member, you can attend a Know Your EV workshop for free (select the 'AEVA member' ticket when registering).
+As an AEVA member, you can attend an 'All About EVs' workshop for free (select the 'AEVA member' ticket when registering).

 A summary of previous activities of the ACT Branch, including photos of some events, may be found in the archives.
 Events are also usually posted to Facebook.